phbuech/ema2wav/README.md

   * Channel allocation:

     Enter the necessary channels with their names and their number.
 In order to add a channel, press the `+` button.
+Channel names have to be added manually, while the channel number can be selected in dropdown menu.
 If a channel has to be deleted, left-click on the channel and remove it by pressing the `-` button.

   * Parameters of Interest:

     Enter the parameters you want to extract.
 The necessary information is 1. the name of the channel as it appears on the "Name" column in the "Channel allocation" table and 2. the parameter.
-For a list of the possible parameters, see "Manual configuration", `paramters_of_interest`.
+Channel names can be selected in a dropdown menu and are available depending on the channels specified in the "Channel allocation" table.
+The allowed parameters are also available in a dropdown menu.

   * Enter filter type: